Poorya0071/Iceberg-and-Ship/README.md

 ![myimage](band_combined.png)

+# Part 5 Machine Learning:

+Let's see the results for two machine learning classification models.

+### Random Forest:

+RFC accuracy without scaling 70.51%

+RFC accuracy with scaling 69.83%

+### Support Vector Machine:

+SVC accuracy without scaling 69.83%

+SVC accuracy with scaling 53.90%

-### Part 5 Conclusion:
+# Part 6 Conclusion:

-The results of the combination of both bands are evident in the decreased loss function and increased accuracy, as well as in the improved confusion matrix.
+In conclusion, the first finding shows that Deep Learning models perform significantly better than Machine Learning models.
+Additionally, the combination of both bands resulted in a decrease in the loss function and an increase in accuracy, as reflected in the improved confusion matrix.